Skellods-Network/SHPS4Node/README.md

 - only use explicitly enabled plugins for defined requests
 - improve logging capabilities
 - guided setup
-- make init module for all startup action
 - include dependency checks into init flow
 - add config file encryption (I think this is a ASVS item... but this will be hard to implement as SHPS should be able to auto-start...)
 - add ipc in local cluster to improve collaboration between processes